 You get where this is going.
 If the tulo is price appropriately, then they will sell a lot of these.
 After sleep testing it, I feel like their price is a bit on the high side for what the tulo delivers.
-It appears that the people at Mattress Firm believe that as well, as they just started to offer discounts ranging from $150-$250 off the tulo.
+It appears that the people at Mattress Firm believe that as well, as they just started to offer a free frame with purchase.

 I have tried all 3 of the firmness levels in store, but you don’t really know how the mattress works for you until you get the chance to sleep on it.
 The soft option is likely too soft for back sleepers, as I found the medium version soft enough for side sleeping, and great for back sleeping.

 People on a budget who want to try their mattress before they buy it.
 You can pop into any nationwide Mattress Firm to test one out.
 They have three levels of firmness so you can figure out which one will be best for you.
 I went with the Medium comfort level for sleep testing.
 I have tried soft and firm in store, but wanted to sleep test their most popular one, the medium.